 Merida have found that inclusion of flax fibres in the carbon structure of the seat, chain stays and fork blades reduces high-frequency vibrations.
 It appears to work, with the Reacto offering a commendably comfortable ride for such a stiff frame.

 The seat clamp is also neatly integrated into the top tube, to further add to the aero credentials of this frame.
 All the cables are integrated and the strange silver object under the handle bars is the quick release for the rear brake.
 In case you were wondering, the Di2 battery is neatly hidden inside the seat post.

 The geometry of this bike is aggressive.
 The top tube is long and will encourage the rider to adopt a low and aero position.
 Our size 54cm test bike comes up large and is similar to a 56cm frame in many other bikes.
 The stack is 559mm and the reach is 400mm.
 By comparison, the reach in a 54cm Specialized Venge is 386mm.
 The geometry suggests this is an out and out race machine and at the time of writing, there are only limited sizes available – 52cm, 54cm, 56cm.

 Our size 54cm tips the Cycling Weekly scales at 7.54 kg without pedals.
 By substituting the saddle for one with carbon rails and switching the wheels to some lightweight DT-Swiss 38mm tubs, I dropped the complete bike weight, with Ultegra pedals to 7.00 Kg.
-Consider that the UCI weight limit is 6.8kg, we will investigate to see if this is achievable with a lighter pair of tubular wheels and with a carbon railed saddle.
-The wheels certainly add quite a lot of weight, with the bike weighing an impressive 4.76kg without the Fulcrum wheels.
+Consider that the UCI weight limit is 6.8kg.
+The Fulcrum wheels certainly add quite a lot of weight, with the bike weighing an impressive 4.76kg without them.
 We think this is very respectable for an aero bike, although it is slightly heavier than the Cervelo S5.

 For more information head over to Merida.